greenbone/openvas-smb/README.md

 [![GitHub releases](https://img.shields.io/github/release/greenbone/openvas-smb.svg)](https://github.com/greenbone/openvas-smb/releases)
 [![CircleCI](https://circleci.com/gh/greenbone/openvas-smb/tree/master.svg?style=svg)](https://circleci.com/gh/greenbone/openvas-smb/tree/master)

 This is the `smb` module for the OpenVAS Scanner.
-It includes libraries (`openvas-wmiclient`/`openvas-wincmd`) to interface with Microsoft Windows Systems through the Windows Management Instrumentation API and a `wmic` binary to execute queries remotely on that system.
+It includes the openvas-wmiclient library to interface with Microsoft Windows Systems through the Windows Management Instrumentation API and a `wmic` binary to execute queries remotely on that system.